QPixel/Pixel/README.md

 # Pixel
-A multipurpose discord bot for fortnite, moderation, and other things
+A Multipurpose Discord bot for Fortnite Leaking...

+## Currently the bot is being rewritten!